 Late blight tomato disease is the rarest of the blights that affect both tomatoes and potatoes, but it is also the most destructive.
-It was the leading factor in the Irish Potato Famine of the 1850s where millions of people starved because of the devastation wrought by this deadly disease.
+It was the leading factor in the Irish Potato Famine of the 1850’s, when millions of people starved because of the devastation wrought by this deadly disease.
 On tomatoes, the fungus-like organism can destroy a crop within days if conditions are right.
 Vigilant observation and pre-treatment are the only defenses against late tomato blight.

 Symptoms of Late Blight on Tomatoes

 Phytophthora infestans, the pathogen that causes tomato late blight, needs tissue to survive.
 Sporangia from an infected plant are carried through the air, sometimes several miles, and once they land on a suitable host, germination is almost immediate.
 Tomato late blight needs only a few hours to take hold.
 All it wants is a little free moisture on the leaves from rain, fog, or morning dew.